Open Specification · v2.1 · March 2026

 type: semantic # semantic | temporal | causal | co_accessed

 Strength is capped at 0.95.
-The co_accessed type is learned automatically: when two engrams are injected in the same session, their association strengthens by +0.05 (created at 0.1 for new pairs).
-All co_accessed associations decay by 0.95x daily, pruned below 0.05 — giving a half-life of about 14 days.
+The co_accessed type is learned automatically: when two engrams are recalled together, their association strengthens by +0.05 (created at 0.3 for new pairs, max 5 co-access edges per engram).
+Co-access edges are bidirectional and only form between the top half of recall results.
+All co_accessed associations decay via exponential decay (lambda=0.01, floor=0.02).

 Field Type Description